-Don't mindlessly go with burger buns every time.
-Get a whole list of the best bread or buns for your sloppy joes and add variety to your meal.
+Don't automatically choose burger buns every time.
+Discover all the choices for bread or buns for your sloppy joes and add variety to dinner.

 Do you know how to make your sloppy joes stand out?
 It’s all in the buns.
 So, what is the best bread or buns for sloppy joes?

 The best bread and buns for sloppy joes are soft but sturdy enough to hold moist sloppy joe filling without getting soggy and falling apart.
 Toasted bread adds even more flavor and interest to the sandwich.